Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Experiments and Results

-Both HD-TLGP and the SSDE methods fail to find a solution within the time budget that is accurate or close to the exact, see Appendix~\ref{sec:app-discovered-expressions}.
-HD-TLGP in the case that we consider atoms in the dictionary, Protocol 1, returns relative $L_2$ errors in the range $2.04 - 423.40 \%$, demonstrating the importance of the optimization method in discovering an accurate solution.
-Protocol 2 performs worse, with errors in the ranges of $35.68 - 178.77 \%$ which shows how the results deteriorate without atoms.
-SSDE produces errors in the range of $45.62 - 5.87 \times 10^3 \%$ even though the primitives are tailored for each problem.
-Requiring complex and precise solutions, translates to most of the loss landscape being flat with a very high value except for a small area where the loss is small.
-The failure of SSDE can almost certainly be attributed to the reinforcement learning algorithm failing to find this small region, as in the classic sparse-rewards problem.
-This result indicates how sophisticated optimizers fail completely when the dictionary does not contain elements that support aggressive exploration of the space of candidate models.
-Neural methods achieve moderate accuracy (2.56-6.09), while numerical solvers (FEniCS) present very accurate results.
-A visual comparison of the predictions of different methods are provided in Figure \ref{fig:methods_comparison}.
+Both HD-TLGP and SSDE fail to find an accurate solution within the time budget, see Appendix~\ref{sec:app-discovered-expressions}.
+HD-TLGP, searching from its vanilla primitive-level dictionary, produces relative $L_{2}$ errors in the range of $35.68$--$178.77\%$.
+SSDE produces errors in the range of $45.62$--$5870\%$ even though the primitives are tailored for each problem.
+We hypothesize that SSDE fails because the reinforcement-learning algorithm must find a small subset of candidate expressions with low residual while avoiding high-residual and invalid regions, a sparse-reward search problem.
+These results indicate that sophisticated optimizers fail when the dictionary lacks elements that support aggressive and adaptive exploration of the candidate-solution space.
+The ablations below separate this point further: atoms are necessary for admissible search, while SIGS's latent-manifold search is what makes structure selection tractable.
+Neural methods achieve moderate accuracy (2.56--6.09\%), while numerical solvers (FEniCS) present very accurate field approximations.
+A visual comparison of the predictions of different methods is provided in Figure~\ref{fig:methods_comparison}.